Dr. Amol Joshi

 Amol enjoys working with undergraduate and graduate students, managers, and aspiring entrepreneurs around the world to help them pursue their business dreams.
 Amol has trained startup founders and executives in the U.S., Austria, Denmark, and Vietnam.

-Amol's research is funded through competitive external grants from private foundations and government agencies.
+His research is funded through competitive external grants from private foundations and government agencies.
 Amol is a 2016 Kauffman Foundation Junior Faculty Fellow and a 2010 Kauffman Dissertation Fellow in Entrepreneurship Research.
 In 2020, Amol was the co-Principal Investigator for a $200,000 RAPID grant from the National Science Foundation (NSF) to examine the effects of COVID-19 on U.S. small business innovation ecosystem.
 He was also the Principal Investigator for a $50,000 NSF Innovation-Corps (I-Corps) grant (2015).

-Amol is actively involved in analyzing and recommending improvements to innovation policies at the national, regional, and local government levels.
-He was appointed to three independent National Academies of Sciences Study Committees for evaluating the small business R&D grant programs and technology transfer processes at the NSF and National Institutes of Health (2020-Present), and the U.S. Department of Energy (2018-2020).
+He is actively involved in analyzing and recommending improvements to innovation policies at the national, regional, and local government levels.
+Amol was appointed to three independent National Academies of Sciences Study Committees for evaluating the small business R&D grant programs and technology transfer processes at the NSF and National Institutes of Health (2020-Present), and the U.S. Department of Energy (2018-2020).
 These committees report their findings to the U.S. Congress.
 Amol also serves as a Faculty Research Fellow for CREATE, which is a non-partisan think tank and policy lab focused on statewide economic development issues in North Carolina.

 - Founding and launching high-tech entrepreneurial ventures